aandr26/AWS-SAP-C01-Study-Guide/docs/2_Accounts/2c_Billing_Models/Billing.md

     * Default
     * Pay for what you consume.
     * Per second billing.
-    * no capacity reservation
+    * No capacity reservation.
-    * no discount.
+    * No discount.
-    * Use:
+    * Usage:
-      * Short term workloads
+      * Short term workloads.
-      * Unknown workloads
+      * Unknown workloads.
-      * Apps which cannot be interrupted
+      * Apps which cannot be interrupted.
   * **2. Reserved**
     * 12 or 36-month term
       * All Upfront (best cost advantages), Partial Upfront, and No Upfront.